marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 install_version("ggplot2", version = "0.9.1", repos = "http://cran.us.r-project.org")
 ```

 To install an older package at the cluster scope, you will have to specify the repository it can be found in in the Cluster UI.
 Typically this will be a snapshot from the [Microsoft R Application Network](https://mran.microsoft.com/) (MRAN) corresponding to the date when your package version was the latest on CRAN.

 For instance, if you wanted the version of `dplyr` available on 12/19/2015, specify `https://cran.microsoft.com/snapshot/2015-12-19/` as the package repository.

 <img src="https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/images/install_version.png?raw=true">

+Checking the package version on our cluster we get

 ##### Faster Package Loads